James Marine

 Step 2 — Application package

-AMWA's shoreline-alteration application is a structured packet that wants: a property survey referenced to the lake's normal pool elevation, dimensional drawings of the proposed structure (plan and section views), material specifications (manufacturer cut-sheets where relevant), electrical schematic if power is involved, and a written justification for any deviation from default dimensions.
+AMWA's shoreline-alteration application is a structured packet that wants: a property survey referenced to the lake's 448-foot normal pool elevation, dimensional drawings of the proposed structure (plan and section views), material specifications (manufacturer cut-sheets where relevant), electrical schematic if power is involved, and a written justification for any deviation from default dimensions.

 The packet wants completeness, not creativity.
 We submit the same template structure on every job.
 Submittals get returned for missing data, not for design choices.